Wackiest Odd Jobs Around the World

 Since its inception, the Tusk Force has proven to be highly effective.
 According to Aljazeera, "The number of elephant deaths has plummeted from 13 between September 2017 and February 2018 to just one in the past year.”

 Professional Churchgoer - North Korea

 According to Open Doors USA, a watchdog organization that supports persecuted Christians around the world, North Korea is ranked as the most hostile country for Christians.
-Unfortunately, in the hermit kingdom, the only person worthy of worship is the supreme leader, Kim Jung-Un.
+Unfortunately, in the hermit kingdom, the only person worthy of worship is the supreme leader, Kim Jong-Un.
 As a result, Christians, if they dare, are forced to worship in secrecy.
-And if caught, they could be dragged off to one of North Korea's notorious labor camps or murdered.
+If caught, they could be dragged off to one of North Korea's notorious labor camps or murdered.

 Despite this hostile and dangerous environment, Pyongyang is home to four public churches (one Roman Catholic, one Russian Orthodox and two Protestant).
 The catch?
 Their pews are alleged to be filled with hired churchgoers pretending to worship while surrounded by bibles and hymn sheets.
 The state hosts bogus religious ceremonies, complete with a choir, to give the impression of tolerance and religious freedom to foreign visitors and tourists.

 In many of India's small towns and villages, alongside rows of barbers, bike mechanics and street food vendors, you can find roadside dentists.

 Experts in tooth extraction and dentures, these dentists offer a cheaper alternative to people who can't afford the high costs associated with a traditional dental office.

 Interestingly, these roadside dentists don't have to complete formal training or receive an education in dentistry.
 Most practitioners learn their trade from generations of experienced family members.
 And while the tools they use streetside are cleaned, they're typically not sterilized, and all procedures are performed without anesthetic.